OwlCyberDefense/clip/README.md

 2. Mount it.
 3. Add it as a yum repo:
 http://docs.oracle.com/cd/E37670_01/E37355/html/ol_create_repo.html
-4. Re-run ` ./bootstrap.sh ` and point “opt” to your newly created yum repo.
+4. Re-run `./bootstrap.sh` and point "opt" to your newly created yum repo.

 ##### An EXCEPTION was thrown during the build.
 What do I do?
 The likely culprit is an RPM that failed to roll properly.
-Open ./repos/clip-repo/build.log and ./tmp/clip-iso-build/logs/x86_64.log.
+Open `./repos/clip-repo/build.log and ./tmp/clip-iso-build/logs/x86_64.log`.

 A good option for debugging the issue is to roll the RPM outside of mock.
-Go into packages/<PACKAGENAME> and run ` make rpm `.
+Go into `packages/<PACKAGENAME>` and run `make rpm`.
 It should fail to build again.
-This time go into ./tmp/src/redhat/BUILD/<PACKAGENAME>-<PACKAGEVERSION>.
+This time go into `./tmp/src/redhat/BUILD/<PACKAGENAME>-<PACKAGEVERSION>`.
 This is where the build occurred.
 You can now poke around in this directory to see what went wrong.

 ##### Why do I get prompted for so many passwords the first time I login?